CloudEngineHub/robomme_benchmark/doc/submission/model_example.md

 ## Results

-> We ask for **at least three runs** with different model seeds to decrease the model fluctuations on RoboMME.
-Since the benchmark seed is fixed internally so no need to set the environment seed.
+> We ask for **at least three runs** with different model seeds to decrease the performance fluctuations.
+> The benchmark seed is fixed internally.

 ### Table